0xV1RU/Walkthroughs/TryHackMe/year of the dog/walkthrough.md

 #### 4.1 Identifying Number of Columns
 To determine the number of columns in the underlying SQL query, the following payload was used:`' ORDER BY 2 -- -`

-The application returned a valid response, indicating that the query contained at least two columns.
+The server responded successfully without errors, confirming that the query accepted two columns.

 ![burp_orderby](https://github.com/user-attachments/assets/dbadb937-bf09-4db3-809b-bbfa600fd28f)